 General fitness can be improved in as little as 30 minutes 3 times a week.
 For improved conditioning, you should try to maintain 30-60 minutes of continuous exercise in your target zone each session.
 Warm up & cool down

 It is highly recommended that you include an easy warm up of 5-10 minutes, before moving up to your training heart rate.
-A 5-10 minute cool down after your training may result in faster recovery and less muscle fatigue.
+A 5-10 minute cool down after your training may prevent dizziness and will allow your heart rate and core temperaure to fall gradually.
 If you stretch, this is the best time because your muscles are warm and flexible and the risk of injury is low.
 Studies have s